 As an agent, you want to make sure your clients are getting the most out of their coverage.
 This means informing them of all the benefits their plans offer.

 For instance, many carriers have plans that offer unique and value-added benefits that go beyond primary health coverage.
-In fact, in 2019, more than 51 percent of Medicare Advantage beneficiaries were enrolled in a plan that had over-the-counter (OTC) benefits included.
+In fact, in 2021, nearly 80 percent of Medicare Advantage beneficiaries were enrolled in a plan that had over-the-counter (OTC) benefits included.
 However, it’s possible your clients may not know about or forget these additional benefits.
 That’s where you come in — make sure your clients aren’t leaving benefits on the table!

 By helping your clients in this way, you’ll foster the agent-client relationship and help them to feel confident that you care about their coverage.
 When your clients are satisfied and happy to see you going that extra mile, they’ll likely come back to you year after year.
 As we’ve mentioned before, client retention is great for business!
 Helping your clients helps you and your business significantly in the long run.